farao-community/farao-community.github.io/pages/docs/parameters/parameters.md

 ### injection-ra-penalty-cost {#injection-ra-penalty-cost}
 - **Expected value**: numeric value, unit: unit of the objective function / MW
 - **Default value**: 0.001
-- **Usage**: the injection-ra-penalty-cost the cost of changing the injection set-points, it is used within the linear optimisation problem of the RAO, in the same way as the two types of RangeAction above.
+- **Usage**: the injection-ra-penalty-cost represents the cost of changing the injection set-points, it is used within the linear optimisation problem of the RAO, in the same way as the two types of RangeAction above.

 ### injection-ra-sensitivity-threshold {#injection-ra-sensitivity-threshold}